penyaev/imgproxyurl/README.md

 This is a WIP.

 ### Usage
+You can set options globally or per-instance.
+Create a new instance either by calling `imgproxyurl.New` or derive it from an existing one: `u.WithOptions()`.

+Many imgproxy options are supported (see "Supported processing options" section below).
+Nevertheless, there's also a way to set an arbitrary option manually: `imgproxy.Raw{}`
 ```go
 // Some settings can be set globally (you'll be able to override them for specific instances)